ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 language</a>, while not required reading, will be linked to from some assignments and is always a useful reference while programming.
+You can follow instructions <a href="https://docs.google.com/document/d/1tvk1IlsFrppZIiGB7BBv5--6psJlxb5WfBVWRWc0OcQ/edit?usp=sharing" target="_blank">here</a> for installing JDK 10 and Atom (a text editor) on macOS and Windows.

 You'll be submitting your classwork and seeing grading feedback through a tool called
 <a href="http://gradescope.com/" target="_blank">Gradescope</a>.